kkkunny/goky/README.md

-# dotlang
+# klang
-The Dot programming language
+The K programming language